 For eCommerce websites that collect sensitive information, like credit card numbers and home addresses, we recommend practicing additional security methods to ensure the safety and privacy of your customers.

 GoDaddy Website Security, powered by Sucuri

 We take security seriously.
 GoDaddy offers a variety of security products that can help lock down and protect your online business.
-We work by first scanning and taking a deep dive into your website’s files to find malicious malware.
+We work by first scanning and taking a deep dive into your website’s files to find malicious malware and clean malware.
 If malware is found, you will be notified immediately and will be given the option to submit a cleanup request.
 From there, you can sit back and let our team of security professionals go to work for you.